thda/tds/README.md

 ### Limitations
 As of now the driver does not support bulk insert and named parameters.
-Password encryption only works for Sybase ASE > 15.0.1, the old cypher is not known.
+Password encryption only works for Sybase ASE > 15.5.

 ### Testing
 You can use stmt_test.go and session_test.go for sample usage, as follows: